kybeen0521/kriging_practice/README.md

 - CSV export of grid data

-- Visualization of predicted surfaces and error maps
+- Visualization of predicted surfaces and error maps with data dots version and without data version

 ---